These are some of the questions we typically hear from new members and those interested in joining the Club.

-No. On production of a valid membership card, members may however pass directly through the garden via the Rycroft Gate (top gate) for access to the mountain.
+No. On production of a valid membership card, members may however pass directly through the garden via the Rycroft Gate (top gate) for access to the mountain, provided that they do so before 08h00.
 Check the TM via Kirstenbosch page for more information.

 Yes, provided you pass on your vehicle details ahead of your visit.
 Click here for more information.